Ashley Graham Rocks Pink Bikini, Shows Off Her Curves In Trip To Miami Beach

 Both of Graham’s most recent photos are promoting her swimsuit collaboration with the company Swimsuits For All.
 On the website, fans are directed to the page with Ashley’s exclusive collab, where they can shop a wide array of swimsuits from bikinis to one pieces with some suits being solid in color and others with beautiful patterns.

-Most of the suits on the site retail between $96-$120 for the set but there is currently a site-wide sale going on for between 35%-60% off all swimsuits plus free shipping on orders over $75.
+Most of the suits on the site retail between $96-$120 for the set but there is currently a site-wide sale going on for between 35 percent-60 percent off all swimsuits plus free shipping on orders over $75.

 If you’d like to shop the Swimsuits for all Instagram feed, you can do so here.